Sampling Strategies for Robust Universal Quadrupedal Locomotion Policies: Related Work

 These approaches have been shown to function effectively on small to medium-sized robots (below \SI{30}{\kg}), though often with reduced smoothness and stability as robot size increases.
-PAL~\cite{rytzReferenceFreePlatform2025} demonstrated that broader model diversity is critical for scaling locomotion policies to larger hardware.
+PAL demonstrated that broader model diversity is critical for scaling locomotion policies to heavier hardware.
 Building on this observation, we introduce a novel morphology parameter sampling method based on particle filter techniques, inspired by their use in terrain generation~\cite{leeLearningQuadrupedalLocomotion2020}.
-Our approach enables policies to generalize across a broader spectrum of robot dynamics and kinematics, leading to more robust training and zero-shot transfer to quadrupeds in simulation and on hardware.